AnIdiotsGuide/discordjs-bot-guide/first-bot/adding-a-config-file.md

 ## Changing the config

 If you're asking yourself "but how do I change the prefix, now?" fear not, we have some help for you.
-We suggest you start by reading the rest of this section of the guide \("First Bot"\) and then hop on to the [Per-Server Configuration Guide on the Enamp Documentation](https://enmap.evie.codes/examples/settings)!
+We suggest you start by reading the rest of this section of the guide \("First Bot"\) and then hop on to the [Per-Server Configuration Guide on the Enmap Documentation](https://enmap.evie.codes/examples/settings)!

 ## Extending the idea